Icinga/icinga2/doc/3-monitoring-basics.md

 a host or service object, and add a [CheckCommand](6-object-types.md#objecttype-checkcommand) definition based on these required parameters and/or default values.

+Please continue reading in the [plugins section](13-addons-plugins.md#plugins) for additional integration examples.

 #### <a id="command-passing-parameters"></a> Passing Check Command Parameters from Host or Service

 Check command parameters are defined as custom attributes which can be accessed as runtime macros